 The PAH is bifurcated in primary and secondary PAH.
 Primary PAH is the one which occurs without an identifiable cause.
 Secondary PAH occurs with some identifiable cause such as scleroderma, congenital heart diseases, HIV infection and liver diseases.
 The occurrence rate of primary PAH is 1-2 cases per million, while secondary PAH is observed in 10-50 cases per million.

 Number of PAH patients is slowly increasing which can be attributed to the increasing awareness about disease and diagnosis.Players offering medication for PAH have increased significantly in past 10 years.
-Moreover, the diagnostic centers are upgraded with latest available methods for PAH.
+Moreover, the diagnostic centers are upgraded with the latest available methods for PAH.

 The U.S.FDA has approved 13 drugs to control PAH, these drugs can broadly be classified in four groups based on their mechanism of action.
 Prostacyclin and Prostacyclin Analogs, Soluble Guanylate Cyclase Stimulators, Endothelin Receptor Antagonists, Phosphodiesterase 5 are the classes for the treatment of PAH.

 Following table summarizes the available therapies for treatment of PAH: